qwerty12/X250-Hackintosh/README.md

 #### ThinkPadMuteLEDSetter

 If anybody wants to make a better version of [ThinkPadMuteLEDSetter](https://github.com/qwerty12/ThinkPadMuteLEDSetter), I'll be happy to use it.
 The source-only ThinkPadMuteLEDSetter can toggle the laptop's mute LED on demand, so it accurately reflects the current mute state even if the laptop was muted by means other than pressing the physical mute button.

+#### Fan control

+Based on [123marvin123's patch for the T430](https://github.com/drasbeck/macos-thinkpad-t430/pull/5), there's a commented-out fan control method.
+It can be enabled by:
+* uncommenting out the `FCPU` method from DSDT_src/srcs/Goldfish64/Hackintosh/Lenovo-ThinkPad-T450/SSDTs/SSDT-BATT.dsl, rebuilding the DSDT and installing it to your Clover EFI folder
+* installing RehabMan's ACPIPoller kext: https://bitbucket.org/RehabMan/os-x-acpi-poller/downloads/

+The fan curves were modified from the original patch - I don't mind the fan going off more often if it means I'll get lower temperatures overall.
+(Though of course, the longer the fan runs, the more quickly it will need to be replaced.)

+I have also left a modified version of my DisableTurboBoostBattery kext in the res folder.
+This kext has been tested on 10.14.5 but it will always disable Turbo Boost two minutes after it's been loaded and 1 minute 10 seconds after resuming from sleep.
+It can be unloaded to re-enable Turbo Boost again.